Lake Nash Station: Development during the 20th century

+In the late 1920s and early 1930s, many Alyawarre speaking people to the southwest of the station migrated to Lake Nash to avoid the police and settler violence associated with the Coniston massacres.
+They were also attracted to the opportunities of obtaining work and rations there.

-In 1950, Lake Nash came under scrutiny for using slave labour on the property as pumpers.
-The station was permitted to use much cheaper native labour only if white labour was not available, but this rule had been found to have been seriously breached by the station owners.
+In 1950, Lake Nash came under scrutiny for using slave labour on the property.
+The station was allowed to use much cheaper native labour only if white labour was not available, but this rule had been found to have been seriously breached by the station owners.
+The Queensland National Pastoral Company, who still owned Lake Nash at the time, were not paying their Aboriginal workers at all or giving them enough food to live.
+Eventually the Aboriginal workers were paid £2 per month with half of this being inaccessible to them.
+Those who worked as pumpers received £1 per week, which was only an eighth of what white workers were paid.

 The property was in the grip of drought in 1952 with less than a quarter of the normal number of cattle being led along the Murranji Track.
 The surrounding areas then received over 4 in of rain in March 1953 resulting in the Georgina River rising over 23 ft, the highest level in over 36 years.
 The following year the property was hit by drought with only 2 in of rain falling in the first eight months; this in turn meant that cattle could not be moved far from waterholes or bores, as little water lay along the stock routes.

+In the mid-1960s, with the rise of equal pay and human rights, Aboriginal workers were pushed off the station as the cheap labour they provided was replaced with more mechanised methods.
+Most were forced into unemployment and dumped at Alpurrurulam.

+Georgina Pastoral Company

 The station was acquired by the Georgina Pastoral Company, a partnership between Peter Hughes and Bill Scott, and Scott's son George took up management of the property in 2004.
 After suffering a drought through 2008 the area received good rains in the summer of 2009 when the property was still being managed by George Scott and had 20-25 employees working on the station.
 The station is made up of three separate leases that are run as one entity – Lake Nash, Georgina Downs and Argadargada – and has a carrying capacity of 55,000 head in a good season including approximately 30,000 cross-bred breeders.
 The herd is a mix of Santa Gertrudis, Brahman, Charbrais, Senepol and Waggui cattle.

+In 2009, the partnership between the Scott family and the Hughes family dissolved and since then the Georgina Pastoral Company, including Lake Nash station, has been run by the Hughes family as a subsidiary of their Hughes Pastoral Group.
+The primary focus being the production of wagyu beef cattle.